 Wapéék (White) - Denotes the purity of Creation

-In view of the revelations of the horrors suffered by children in Catholic run Indian Residentail School I believe the time has come for the Mi'kmaq Nation to have a distinctive Mi'kmaq flag.
-The present flag was designed by a Caucasian Catholic priest and is of European contnet.
+In view of the revelations of the horrors suffered by children in Catholic run Indian Residential Schools I believe the time has come for the Mi'kmaq Nation to have a distinctive Mi'kmaq flag.
 The new one raised must be of truly Mi'kmaq origin and designed by Mi'kmaw artists.
-To this end and in support of the proposal I offer the following opinion piece I wrote for this paper in 2010
+To this end and in support of the proposal I offer the following opinion piece I wrote for the Mi’kmaq/Maliseet News paper in 2010

 Celebrating European Colonization